-Harlesden is located in the north-west of England’s capital, London.
-Its diverse population (Afro-Caribbean, Irish Catholic, Brazilian, Portuguese and Colombian communities) and its proximity to Wembley makes it an excellent stop on any Wembley trip.
+Harlesden is an area in the northwest of England’s capital, London.
+Its diverse population (Afro-Caribbean, Irish Catholic, Brazilian, Portuguese and Colombian communities) and its proximity to Wembley make it an excellent stop on any Wembley trip.

 Unsurprisingly, Harlesden has excellent connections to the rest of the city via the ‘Tube’, London’s subway system.

 Several Jubilee clocks got erected to commemorate the Golden/Diamond Jubilee across England (and the Wider British Empire).

 According to Wikipedia, Harlesden was chosen as the site for one of those clocks in 1888 to commemorate Queen Victoria’s Jubilee, which took place in the same year.